Nishabhatii/Nishabhatii/README.md

-- 📫 How to reach me:📧:nishabhati137@gmail.com
+- 📫 How to reach me:📧:nishabhati.in@gmail.com
 - 😄 Pronouns: Her:)

-- ⚡ Fun fact: Started As A PHYSICS Educator Now A Frontend Developer🚀 -->
+-->